roundcube/plugin-installer/README.md

         }
     }

-## Roundcube specifc composer.json params
+## Roundcube specific composer.json params

 For both plugins and skins you can, optionally, add the following section to your `composer.json` file.
 All properties are optional and provided below with example values.
 `persistent-files` defines a list of files which should be maintained across updates.
 By default only `config.inc.php` is maintained.
 The array should contain paths relative to the root of your plugin.